Mainau: Parks and gardens

 Spring marks the beginning of the "Blumenjahr" (eng.
 Flower Year) with an exhibition of orchids.
 From March to May you can see several types of flowers in full bloom, like Tulips, Daffodils, Primroses, Forget-Me-Nots and Hyacinths.
 To show the full beauty of all these flowers the so-called „Frühlingsallee“ (eng.
-Spring Alley) was opened, which is a path across the island surrounded by beds of these plants.
+Spring Avenue) was opened, which is a path across the island surrounded by beds of these plants.
 From May to June over 200 kinds of Rhododendrons and Azaleas are in full bloom.
 To the west of the "Comturey-Keller" you can find an Italian rose garden commissioned by Friedrich I. This rose garden is strictly geometric and consists of pergolas, sculptures and fountains.
 In general, over 1200 kinds of roses can be found on the island.

 „Frühlingsallee“ leads to „Mediterran-Terrassen“ (eng.
 Mediterranean Terrace) where exotic plants such as palm families, agaves, cacti and bougainvillea are presented in pails during summer.
 Lake Constance and its surroundings as well as the Alps can be seen in a panoramic view from here.
 In July the blossoms of brugmansia and hibiscus are blooming on Mainau Island and in August the blossoms of passion flowers bloom.

 On the southern end you can find “Südgarten” (eng.
 South Garden) where in autumn fields of dahlia with approximately 20,000 dahlia bushes and 250 varieties gleam from September until October.
 Spring and summer flowers such as different kinds of fuchsia are growing on the affiliated shore garden to the eastern side of “Südgarten”.

 The “Bodenseerelief” (eng.
 Relief of Lake Constance) is a very popular photo motive.
 It is a relief with the picture of a flower which is changed by season.
 A small harbor with a landing place is situated to the northern side of Mainau Island.
 Excursion boats lay in here and another entrance to “Frühlingsallee” can be found here.